Fixed Ammonia (NH3) Gas Detection

 Fixed Gas Detection Solutions for Monitoring Ammonia Gas Levels

 RC Systems has been a global leader in fixed gas detection and alarm control since 1989.
 Our SenSmart line of ammonia gas detectors and sensors provide the price/performance ratio and versatility to fit any situation.
-SenSmart ammonia (NH3) gas detectors and monitors offer important features including sensor heater (SenSmart 3100 & 6100) for low temperature applications such as ammonia refrigeration, Ethernet with embedded Web Server (SenSmart 6100), and wireless ammonia monitoring with the easy to install SenSmart 7100.
-Our SenSmart 1100 and 2100 4-20mA loop powered ammonia (NH3) gas detectors and monitors offer the same reliability, but at a lower price point.
+SenSmart ammonia (NH3) gas detectors and monitors offer important features including sensor heater (SenSmart 3100 & 6100) for low-temperature applications such as ammonia refrigeration, Ethernet with embedded Web Server (SenSmart 6100), and wireless ammonia monitoring with the easy to install SenSmart 7100.
+Our SenSmart 1100 and 2100 4-20mA loop-powered ammonia (NH3) gas detectors and monitors offer the same reliability, but at a lower price point.

-- SenSmart 1100 - Low Power and cost effective the SenSmart 1100 provides a convenient 4-20mA output
+- SenSmart 1100 - Low Power and cost-effective the SenSmart 1100 provides a convenient 4-20mA output

-- SenSmart 2100 - The SenSmart 2100 is a loop-powered cost effective solution with a graphical display
+- SenSmart 2100 - The SenSmart 2100 is a loop-powered cost-effective solution with a graphical display

 - SenSmart 3100 - The SenSmart 3100 adds a backlight to the display and the ability to add Modbus RTU and Relays for local alarming

-- SenSmart 6100 - Our top-of-the-line wired ammonia gas detector, the SenSmart 6100 features a colored display, standard Ethernet port with embedded webpage and enhanced Smart Sensor capabilities.
+- SenSmart 6100 - Our top-of-the-line wired ammonia gas detector, the SenSmart 6100 features a colored display, standard Ethernet port with an embedded webpage and enhanced Smart Sensor capabilities.

-- SenSmart 7100 - the SenSmart 7100 is our state-of-the-art wireless ammonia gas detector, and can be powered via battery or 10-30VDC power; providing unparalleled versatility and ease of deployment as part of our WaveNet System
+- SenSmart 7100 - the SenSmart 7100 is our state-of-the-art wireless ammonia gas detector and can be powered via battery or 10-30VDC power; providing unparalleled versatility and ease of deployment as part of our WaveNet System

 Proper Ammonia Gas Sensor Placement for Effective Gas Detection

 Proper placement of the ammonia gas sensor is important for it to be effective.
-Since ammonia gas is lighter than air, it will typically rise to the ceiling when its released.
+Since ammonia gas is lighter than air, it will typically rise to the ceiling when it is released.
 Placing ammonia gas sensors at ceiling height will help ensure that leaks are detected before they reach dangerous levels.
 If they are placed too low in the room, the ammonia gas sensors will take much longer to detect the gas, allowing it to accumulate and cause respiratory irritation.

-When installing ammonia gas sensors for fixed gas detection, it is important to avoid placing the detectors near windows, vents or fans.
+When installing ammonia gas sensors for fixed gas detection, it is important to avoid placing the detectors near windows, vents, or fans.
 Installation near drafts or circulating air will prevent the sensor from getting an accurate reading, making the device less effective.
 Humidity and temperature are also important, as hot or humid conditions can affect the accuracy of readings.
 If your operating environment is humid or the ammonia gas sensor will be exposed to high temperatures, the use of protective heat shields may be required.